Fertility Tests for Women

 Estradiol is the strongest estrogen secreted by the ovaries.
 In women, this hormone is responsible for regulating sexual function and preparing the uterus for pregnancy.
-In non-pregnant women, estradiol levels fluctuate during the menstrual cycle, with the maximum being shortly before the ovulation and the lowest during the menstrual cycle.
+In non-pregnant women, estradiol levels fluctuate during the menstrual cycle, with the maximum being shortly before ovulation and the lowest during the menstrual cycle.
 Estradiol levels are higher in pregnant women because the fetal placenta also produces estradiol.
 Normal levels of estradiol in the reproductive age range from 30 to ۴۰۰ pg/ml which with age and approaching menopause reaches less than 30 pg/ml.
 The estradiol levels are checked by a blood test without the need for fasting on the second or third day of menstruation.
 If the test results show low estradiol levels, it could indicate ovarian failure, a failed pregnancy, menopause, or Turner syndrome, which should be checked by a specialist (Turner syndrome is a chromosomal disorder that can cause infertility).

 It should be noted that some medications, such as birth control pills, can affect the results of an estradiol test, so you should consult a specialist before testing.